- +44 (0) 151 632 3101

 Bernard Darwin reported on the coming of the Haskell, which burst onto the scene at the Amateur Championship at Hoylake in 1902.
 The winner Charles Hutchings and the runner-up, Sidney Fry, used the rubber-core ball.
 Later that same year, Sandy Herd used a Haskell and won the Open at Royal Liverpool, sounding the death knell for the “gutty” ball.

-Harry Colt made alterations to the 11th and 17th holes, named Alps and Royal.
-He also created a new 13th hole and changed the greens at the 8th and 12th holes.
 In his book, Golf Between Two Wars, Bernard Darwin describes Colt’s changes and the alteration to the 16th, called the Dun: “I do not criticise the disappearance of the old cross-bunker at the Dun because that had been made inevitable by the modern ball and modern driving.
 It was sad to see it go if only because the soberest might fall into it after dinner – I have seen them do it – in finding their way home across the darkling links; but it had to go and the present Dun is a fine long hole.
 Trying not to be Blimpish and die-hard and to look at the course with eyes unblurred by sentiment, I solemnly and sincerely declare that Mr Colt made a great job of it”.

 The land is unusually flat, offering little in the way of definition – three sides of the course are bordered by houses and the Dee Estuary lies on the western side.
 When you get out onto the course, the undulations become more pronounced and, as you move away from the houses, the overall experience improves.
 The holes alongside the shore (9th, 10th, 11th and 12th) are the most visually appealing and very challenging.